-6. WordPress 4.6 has been downloaded 21.7 million times.
+6. WordPress 5.8 has been downloaded 75+ million times.

-8. There are 72 translations of WordPress.
+8. There are 200+ translations of WordPress.

-Alright, this might be by far the smallest number on the list, but its significance should not be underestimated.
 Thanks to the vast community and initiatives like the WordPress Global Translation Day, the number of languages which WordPress is available in is steadily growing.
 From Albanian, Dutch and Japanese all the way to Icelandic, Persian and even Scottish Gaelic, you can set your WordPress dashboard to (almost) any language you like.

-9. There are more than 47,000 WordPress plugins.
+9. There are more than 59,000 WordPress plugins.

 One of the main reasons WordPress is ahead of many other platforms is its extendability.
 Plugins are available for all means and purposes.
 Whatever feature you would like on your website, in most cases you will find a plugin which can do just that.

-11. 89 WordCamps in 34 countries with more than 21,000 participants in 2015.
+11. 142 WordCamps in 49 countries with more than 36,000 participants in 2019.

 With WordPress steadily on the rise, it’s no surprise that the WordPress community is also steadily growing.
-Probably, nothing exemplifies this more than the increasing number of WordCamps in the world.
+Probably nothing exemplifies this more than the increasing number of WordCamps in the world.

 Given the fact that the online marketing world raves about WordPress, this is not all that surprising.
 The content management system is among the topics marketers most love to blog about.
 Keywords related to WordPress also tend to have very high competition in search engine advertising.